 Call the guys to order and welcome each one by name.

 Introduce the meeting and open in prayer.

 Move to Games.
-There are some good socially interactive games that work on Zoom, Discord and over the phone.
+There are many good socially-interactive games that work on Zoom, Discord and over the phone.
 Click here for some suggestions.

 Build a Project together.
 Unless it's as simple as a paper airplane, this will take some preparation, some cost and some delivery time.
 You will want to consider assembling a project kit for each boy: everything from the construction materials to the scissors, tape, glue, pencils and crayons, all in a large ziplock bag with the boy's name on it.
 Consider building the Stockade Catapult found in the SIEGE WEAPONS Outpost Adventure.
 It should take 6 to 8 weeks, comfortably.
 Check out other opportunities here.

 Wind things down by gathering the guys together for a quick time of encouragement.
 Ask who is working on Achievements and what they did with them this week.
 Get some quick details.
 Highlight a couple of boys who were noteworthy earlier in this meeting.